A celebration of that little something that makes us feel like ourselves at work

 Maybe I’d look more serious in a grey suit and “natural” make-up, but that’s not my personality.

 Ever since I was a teenager, I’ve loved doing my make-up.
 But at work, I always thought that quirky make-up would make me look immature and unprofessional.
 So for years, I kept it as a little pleasure for the weekends… that is, until the second lockdown.
-I was working from home and I started using make-up in a more artistic way to kill time during my boring lunch breaks.
+I was working from home and I started using make-up more artistically to kill time during my boring lunch breaks.
 And, contrary to what I had thought, it had a positive effect on my work.
-It motivated me to turn on my camera at a time when I was mostly in pyjamas on Zoom meetings, bored.
-I liked showing my colleagues that I had put make-up on for them, in spite of the distance between us.
-I ended up sticking with it when I went back to the office: from multicoloured sequins to colourful eyeliners to beads around my eyes.
+It motivated me to turn on my camera at a time when I was mostly in pajamas on Zoom meetings, bored.
+I liked showing my colleagues that I had put make-up on for them, despite the distance between us.
+I ended up sticking with it when I went back to the office: from multicolored sequins to colorful eyeliners to beads around my eyes.
 I love the indulgence.
 And surprisingly, I’ve never felt more like myself at work.

 ‘I decorate my office to create my own private space’ – Pauline, 33, CMO